 As an artist, Salvador Dali was not limited to a particular style or media.
-The body of his work, from early impressionist paintings through his transitional surrealist works, and into his classical period, reveals a constantly growing and evolving artist.
+The body of his work reveals a constantly growing and evolving artist.

 Dali worked in all media, leaving behind a wealth of oils, watercolors, drawings, graphics, and sculptures, films, photographs, performance pieces, jewels and objects of all descriptions.
 As important, he left for posterity the permission to explore all aspects of one's own life and to give them artistic expression.